Mitchell Camera: History

+The Mitchell Camera Movement was utilized for animation in George Lucas Star Wars films.

 Mitchell Camera Corporation was privately and quietly purchased in mid 1929 by William Fox of Fox Film Studios, just before the Great Depression began, though George Mitchell continued working with the company until he retired in the 1950s.
 Although William Fox had lost control and possession of his own Fox Film Studios and theaters empire in March of 1930, he apparently quietly retained possession of the Mitchell Camera Company, as his two daughters still owned the Mitchell Camera Company when it closed in 1979.

+Mitchell Camera Supplies were supplied by Mitchell Camera Corporation management through the late 1980's.

 Technology

 Mitchell Camera also supplied camera intermittent movements for Technicolor's three-strip camera (1932), and such movements for others' 65mm and VistaVision conversions before later making complete 65mm and VistaVision cameras in normal and high speed.

 Mitchell also made a pin-registered background plate projector with a carbon arc lamphouse which was synchronized with the film camera.
 One of the first MPRPPs (Mitchell Pin Registered Process Projector) was used in Gone with the Wind.
 Two- and three-headed background projectors evolved for VistaVision effects.

 George Mitchell received an Academy Honorary Award in 1952.
 The Mitchell Camera Company received Academy Awards for Technical Achievement in 1939, 1966 and 1968.